-In the event of an accident you will be informed if the Pupil Welfare Officer has any concerns and believes hospital or doctor investigation may be required.
+In the event of an accident, you will be informed if the school nurse has any concerns and believes hospital or doctor investigation may be required.
 If a child has had treatment for any form of head injury you will be informed, even if this is only considered minor.